-1. Under Art.
+- 1. Under Art.
 2 c.
 147 of Law 286/2006 and Art.
-14 of Law 240/2010, the Board of Teaching may validate, for a total number of credits not exceeding 12, areas of professional knowledge and skills that have been individually certified pursuant to current legislation, as well as other knowledge and skills acquired through educational activities at post-secondary level, the planning of which was supported by a university.

-The Board of Teaching can also validate, for a total of no more than 6 credits (which are included within the aforementioned 12 credits), the winning of an Olympic or Paralympic

-- medal or the conferment of a World Champion, European Champion or National Champion title in the disciplines recognized by the Italian National Olympic Committee or the Paralympic Italian Committee (pursuant to Article 14 of Law 240/2010). - 2.
-The validation of credits previously acquired shall be decided by the Board of Teaching, on a case-by-case basis, with reference to an inquiry conducted by one or more lecturers who have been delegated by the Board.
+14 of Law 240/2010, the Committee appointed by the Board may validate, for a total number of credits not exceeding 12, areas of professional knowledge and skills that have been individually certified pursuant to current legislation, as well as other knowledge and skills acquired through educational activities at post-secondary level, the planning of which was supported by a university.
+The Committee appointed by the Board can also validate, for a total of no more than 12 credits, the winning of an Olympic or Paralympic medal or the conferment of a World Champion, European Champion or National Champion title in the disciplines recognized by the Italian National Olympic Committee or the Paralympic Italian Committee (pursuant to Article 14 of Law 240/2010).
+Student participating in the Dual Career programme may apply for a maximum to 6 credits to be validated as part of the aforementioned credits in compliance with the directives from the Academic Senate. - 2.
+The validation of credits previously acquired shall be decided by the Committee appointed by the Board, on a case-by-case basis.
 The educational activities (TAF) for which credits and their number are to be recognized, even though they may comply with regulations, are established on the basis of criteria regarding the relevance of the discipline, taking into account the contribution of the activity towards reaching the objectives of the course, its specific content and possible obsolescence, as well as the time commitment required.
-For this purpose, the application for recognition of an activity must be accompanied by official documentation from which the above elements can be deduced; the lecturers delegated to the inquiry by the Board of Teaching may carry out further verification if deemed necessary. - 3.
-If, as a result of the recognition of credits previously acquired, the student's study plan amounts to being an individual study plan, it must be approved by the Board of Teaching, in accordance with Art.
+For this purpose, the application for recognition of an activity must be accompanied by official documentation from which the above elements can be deduced; Committee appointed by the Board may carry out further verification if deemed necessary. - 3.
+If, as a result of the recognition of credits previously acquired, the student's study plan amounts to being an individual study plan, it must be approved by the Committee appointed by the Board, in accordance with Art.
 8.